 Peru is the third largest country in South America and is approximately three times the size of California.
-It is the fifth most populous country in Latin America (after Brazil, Mexico, Colombia, and Argentina), and has a GDP of $202.6 billion (The World Bank).
+It is the fifth most populous country in Latin America (after Brazil, Mexico, Colombia, and Argentina) with 32 million residents, and has a GDP of $211.4 billion (The World Bank).
 The President of Peru is popularly elected for a five-year term.
 A constitutional amendment passed in 2000 which prevents reelection.
 The legislative branch consists of a unicameral Congress of 120 members.

 Peru’s economy is one of the most dynamic in Latin America, showing particularly strong growth over the past few years.
 During the 1990s, Peru was transformed by market oriented economic reforms and privatizations.
 From 1994-1997, the economy recorded robust growth driven by foreign direct investment, but stagnated from 1998 through 2001.
 Upon taking office in 2001, Peruvian President Alejandro Toledo maintained largely orthodox economic policies, and took measures to attract investment.
 Recent economic expansion has been driven by construction, mining, investment (most significantly in the Camisea natural gas project), domestic demand, and exports.

 - Preliminary Overview of the Economies of Latin America and the Caribbean

 - Peru’s Business & Investment Guide 2013-2014

 - Peru Global Investor Guide 2013